emiliomoran/app/README.md

 8. Migrate the database with the command line "php artisan migrate"
 9. Seed the database for clients with the command line "php artisan db:seed --class=CashiersTableSeeder"
-10. Run the command line "npm intall"
+10. Run the command line "npm install"
 11. Run the command line "npm run dev" to compile react app
 12. Run server with the command line "php artisan serve"